OzNetNerd/Packer-Gitlab/CloudFormation/README.md

 	 --template-body file://cfn.yml
 	```

-3. Obtain the EC2 instance hostname:
+3. Obtain the EC2 instance hostname and SSH into it:

 	```
 	aws cloudformation \